GiacomoPope/dilithium-py/README.md

 # CRYSTALS-Dilithium Python Implementation

+> [!CAUTION]
+> :warning: **Under no circumstances should this be used for cryptographic applications.** :warning:
+>
+> This is an educational resource and has not been designed to be secure
+> against any form of side-channel attack.
+The intended use of this project
+> is for learning and experimenting with ML-DSA and Dilithium

 This repository contains a pure python implementation of CRYSTALS-Dilithium following (at the time of writing) the most recent [specification](https://pq-crystals.org/dilithium/data/dilithium-specification-round3-20210208.pdf)